| A Bishoujo Senshi Sailor Moon fan fiction storyChronicled by Dro'gan NiteFlier

 release the pent-up energy into the roof, launching me into the

+sky once more.
 Forty meters away, I come down on another flat roof.
 This time,

 my right leg bends and stores the potential for flight.
 Another